d2l-ai/d2l-en/chapter_appendix_math/single-variable-calculus.md

 d2l.plot(x_big, ys, 'x', 'f(x)')
 ```

-In this graph, the eagle-eyed amongst us will notice that our strange function $f(x) = \sin(x^x)$ plotted over a wide range $[0, 3]$ has a very dramatical change.
+In this graph, the eagle-eyed amongst us will notice that our strange function $f(x) = \sin(x^x)$ plotted over a wide range $[0, 3]$ changes dramatically.

 However, if we zoom into a tiny segment, the behavior seems to be far simpler: it is just a straight line.

 ```{.python .input}
 # Plot a the same function in a tiny range